Abhiram241/chat-bot-nhost/README.md

-# Synapse: A Modern, Performant chat-bot
+# Synapse: A Modern, Performant Chat-bot

 This repository contains the source code for a next-generation, highly performant chatbot frontend, engineered with a cutting-edge technology stack.
 It leverages the synergistic power of the React and Vite ecosystems to deliver a superior developer experience (DX) and a blazing-fast, responsive user interface.